lucee/lucee-docs/docs/04.guides/04.cookbooks/25.Deploy-Archives/page.md

 }
 </cfscript>
 ```
-For cfc we should create a mapping because it's not within the root.
+We need a mapping for the above cfc, because it's not inside the Root folder

 Create component mapping in **Archives & Resources -> Component**

-create a mapping for the above test.cfc
+create a mapping test.cfc as like below

 ```
 name: mycfc
 resource: **Full folder path**/component/
 ```

-After creating that we need to create a archive file for the cfc.
+After creating the mapping we need to create a archive file for the cfc.

-* Go to the detail view of mycfc,
+* Go to the detail view of mycfc mapping page,
-* Click the button "assign archive to mapping"
+* Click the button **assign archive to mapping**.

-Archive created atomically and placed in WEB-INF\lucee\context\archives
+Archive(lar file) created automatically and saved in WEB-INF\lucee\context\archives

 Now you can see the archive path on mycfc mapping

 ### Using CFM file ###

-name: /deploy
-resource: ROOT/test/deploy/index.cfm
+Create a mapping for below CFM file,

 ```lucee
 //placed under /ROOT/test/deploy/index.cfm